kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ## Summary

-`ImageMagick`'s `convert` is the tool of choice for converting from any raster format to another raster format or to PDF or SVG.
+#.  `convert` from `ImageMagick` is the tool of choice for converting from any raster format to another raster format or to PDF or SVG.

+#.
 When we start out with PDF as the source image format, and the destination format is either a raster format or SVG, the tool of choice is `pdftocairo` from the `poppler` utilities.

+#.
 When the source format is SVG and the destination format is either PDF or a raster format, the tool of choice is `cairosvg`.

 *@tbl:formats summarizes this information, which is current at the time of writing, but could change as the image utilities landscape changes with time.